John Kirwan (rugby): Coaching career

 Kirwan coached NEC Green Rockets in Japan, and in 2001 became an assistant coach with the Auckland Blues.

 In 2002, he moved to Italy to become the coach of the Italy national team, which under his guidance recorded two victories over Wales in 2003 and Scotland in 2004.
 After a winless 2005 Six Nations campaign, he was dismissed on 8 April 2005.
 He continued to work as a consultant with NEC.

 At the start of 2007 he was appointed the coach of the Japan national rugby union team.
 Kirwan said: "The level of rugby has improved greatly in Japan in the last ten years and they did well at the last World Cup.
 But their recent performances at national level have [not been good].
 I want to find that 'Samurai Spirit' that all the players can identify with.
 And then that style of rugby can start to spread downwards throughout the country."
 At the 2007 Rugby World Cup, Japan drew 12–12 with Canada, breaking a 16-year, 13-match losing streak at World Cups.
 Kirwan remained head coach of Japan through the 2011 Rugby World Cup, when they again drew with Canada, but lost to New Zealand, France and Tonga.

 In July 2012, Kirwan was announced as the new coach of the Blues.
 In the 2013 and 2014 seasons, the Blues finished in 10th place.
 After re-applying for the role for 2016 and beyond, he was forced to step down following just three wins - an all-time franchise low - in the 2015 season.
 In 2018 he stated that he is not likely to coach again.

-Mental health
+Health

 Kirwan has openly spoken of his battle with depression, and is actively involved in mental health and depression awareness campaigns in New Zealand.
 He has written about his depression in the books All Blacks Don't Cry and Stand by Me.

-He has established the Sir John Kirwan Foundation to help young people understand mental health.
-In 2020 he launched a mental wellbeing app called Mentemia.
+He established the Sir John Kirwan Foundation to help young people understand mental health.
+In 2020, he launched a mental wellbeing app called Mentemia.